Muhamed Besic arrived at Everton in the summer of 2014 after impressing for Bosnia and Herzegovina at the World Cup in Brazil.

 Born in Germany to Bosnian parents, Besic played youth football for Tennis Borussia Berlin and signed for Hamburg aged 16.
 There he made a number of appearances for the club's 'B' team, before moving to Hungary to join Ferencváros in 2012.

-Besic continued to be a key player for manager Thomas Doll's first team before completing his move to Goodison Park at the end of his second campaign.
+Besic continued to be a key figure for manager Thomas Doll's first team before completing his move to Goodison Park at the end of his second campaign.

-One of a crop of exciting young talents under Roberto Martinez's watch, Besic has played predominantly as a defender during his club career but his ability on the ball and skill at reading the opposition’s play have also allowed him to excel in a deep-lying midfield role.
+He played predominantly as a defender during the initial phase of his club career but Besic's ability on the ball and aptitude for reading the game made him a sound fit for a deep-lying midfield role.